Saturday, May 6, 2023

 Segregating the Family From Itself

 Along the way, I also discovered that as my children have gotten older and more capable of learning on their own that I’ve disengaged sometimes from the learning process.
 I’ve realized this is a huge mistake many of us make!
 Our homeschool endeavor begins at home…together, and it should continue that way all the way through high school.
-We have been given a gift, with responsibility, to be part of the plan God has for shaping them to be the tools He designed beforehand for them to become!
+We have been given a gift—and a responsibility—to participate in the work God is doing to shape our children into the people He designed them to become.

 As my children grew older, we also increasingly encountered philosophies that attempted to segregate our children into age or grade compartments.
 This may actually be a not-so-subtle attack by the enemy to weaken the family structure that Satan hates so much.
 We began joyfully, all around the kitchen table together– learning together, but by high school– everyone was beginning to be banished to their own age-leveled corner to continue on solo or, maybe worse, with only same-age peers.